natureblocks/open-impact-standards/README.md

 - `Dependency.node_id` references a `StateNode` object from the top-level object's `state_nodes` array.
 - `field_name` must be a key that exists in the referenced `StateNode`'s `data` object.
 - A dependency is satisfied when applying the `comparison_operator` to the applicable comparison value field and the specified field on the referenced `StateNode` evaluates to `true`.
 - `comparison_value_type` indicates the applicable comparison value field for the dependency.
-Only the indicted comparison value field is required.
+Only the indicated comparison value field is required.
 Values of non-applicable comparison value fields are ignored during dependency evaluation.
 ````
 type Dependency {
     node_id: StateNode.meta.id,